ubilabs/kirby-object-storage-stream-wrappers/README.md

 chgrp,chmod,chown,disk_free_space,disk_total_space,diskfreespace,fileatime,filectime,filegroup,fileinode,fileowner,flock,fputs,ftruncate,is_executable,is_link,is_writeable,lchgrp,lchown,link,linkinfo,pclose,popen,readlink,realpath,set_file_buffer,symlink,touch
 ```

-The reason why these are unsupported is not that the authors of the Stream Wrapper implementations at Amazon/Google/Microsoft are lazy, but rather that these methods conceptually do not make sense in an object storage context (e.g. there is no such thing as a `symlink` or `lock` or relative paths in object storage).
+⚠️ The reason why these are unsupported is not that the authors of the Stream Wrapper implementations at Amazon/Google/Microsoft are lazy, but rather that these methods **conceptually do not make sense in an object storage context (e.g. there is no such thing as a `symlink` or `lock` or relative paths in object storage)**.

 Most of these methods are not used in Kirby anyway, so they can be ignored.
 But Kirby does use some of these, namely:
 * `realpath()`